Equal Opportunity Employer

 • Works closely with Route Managers to improve route efficiencies and identify best practices.

 • Notifies Route Manager of any incidents, accidents, injures, or property damage.

-• Notifies Route Manager or Dispatch of service interruptions, including blocked containers, closed lots, streets, alleyways, or potential safety hazards.
+• Notifies Route Manager or Dispatch of service interruptions, including blocked containers, closed lots, street, alleyways or potential safety hazards.

 • Communicates customer requests to Route Manager or Dispatch.

 • Identifies and reports all containers in need of repair or replacement

 • Completes and submits customer tickets as required.